pan1982/Serenata/Readme.txt

 	 - implemented as checkboxes.
 After checking item, list of goods changing according to filter

 	3. List of goods
-	 - Contain links to Good's page and adding good to cart
+	 - Contain links on Good's page and adding good to cart
-	4. Link to Cart
+	4. Link on Cart

 3. Good page contain:
 	Row with one good.
 Row contain link for adding good to the cart.